-The Department assesses data for a number of parameters in each segment that sufficient data is readily available for, and then assigns them the codes listed above for each parameter and segment combination.
+The Department assesses data for a varying suite of parameters based on sufficient available data that is readily available in each assessment unit.
+Data is mainly collected at each of the identified stations throughout the state.
+Based on the assessment results, an assessment unit is then assigned the appropriate EPA category as identified above for each parameter and assessment unit combination.
 This gives the Department more information about specific parameters of concern and allows more detailed tracking of those concerns over time.
-Each of Delaware's monitored waterbody segments will be assigned to the appropriate category for each designated use and then 'rolled up' into a final categorization for the segment.
+Each of Delaware's monitored waterbody assessment units are assigned to the appropriate category for each designated use and then get assigned a final categorization for the assessment unit.
+If there are multiple stations within an assessment unit and one or more show impairment, then the entire assessment unit is considered impaired.

-Dissolved Oxygen (DO) Aquatic Life Use Support (ALUS)
+Dissolved Oxygen Aquatic Life Use Support

-The following types of DO data are typically available for analysis:
+The following types of Dissolved Oxygen (DO) data are generally available for analysis:

 - Field measurements taken by personnel using handheld DO probes; and - Continuous monitoring data collected using multiparameter monitoring systems that are typically deployed for several days, weeks, or months.
-To get a more accurate picture of dissolved oxygen dynamics and other water quality parameters, the Department continues to increase its use of continuous monitoring systems.
+In order to get a more accurate picture of dissolved oxygen dynamics and other water quality parameters, the Department continues to increase its use of continuous monitoring systems.

-To determine ALUS with regard to Dissolved Oxygen (DO), the following methodology will be used to compare measured DO concentrations to two different standards, the minimum at all times and daily average concentrations.
-Average DO concentrations will be considered to be met if the 10th percentile of available data is above the applicable criteria of 5.0 mg/l for marine waters and 5.5 mg/l for fresh waters.
+For the purposes of this report, salinity less than 5 parts per thousand is considered to be freshwater and salinity above that is considered to be marine water.
+To determine Aquatic Live Use Support (ALUS) with regard to DO, the following methodology is used to compare measured DO concentrations to two different standards, the minimum at all times and daily average concentrations.
+Average DO concentrations are considered to meet if the 10th percentile of available data is above the applicable criteria of 5.0 mg/l for marine waters and 5.5 mg/l for fresh waters.
 The statewide minimum DO concentration for surface waters is 4.0 mg/l at any time.
-Stations are judged to be in compliance with this criterion if the minimum is not violated by more than 1% of continuous monitoring data and no more than two field samples are below the minimum.
-Dissolved oxygen criteria in the Murderkill River are different from the Statewide averages for the period of May 16 to September 30th and the data from that period will be considered in the same way as the rest of the State against the lower criteria.
+Stations will be judged to be in compliance with this criterion if the minimum is not violated by more than 1% of continuous monitoring data and no more than two field samples are below the minimum.
+The DO criteria in the Murderkill River are different from the statewide averages for the period of May 16 to September 30; data from that period are considered in the same way as the rest of the state against the lower criteria.

-Assessments of Average DO Criteria Attainment:
+Assessments of Average DO Criteria Attainment

-If sampling events occurred on at least ten different days during the assessment period for each station, attainment of the DO average criteria will be assessed using the method that follows.
-Stations where monitoring has been discontinued that have data from fewer than 10 days will not be considered for further evaluation of average DO attainment.
+If sampling events occurred on at least ten different days during the assessment period for each station, attainment of the DO average criteria are assessed using the method that follows.
+Stations where monitoring has been discontinued that have data from fewer than 10 days will not be considered for further evaluation.